CantoLang/cantolang-site/docs/poetic_programming_manifesto.md

 As we have stated, variables are harmful because they are disconnected from their sources of information.
 Poetic Programming suggests replacing variables with cached values that are connected to their sources.

+##Go Forth and Program Poetically

+Your code tells a story.
+Tell a good story!

+Somewhere in your code, however scattershot and oblique, you describe things and people in the world.
+Bring this model out of the shadows and make it the centerpiece of your program.
+Have it drive all that your program does.

+Use metaphors liberally.
+If your program were a giant machine, what would it look like?

+Find or make up your own set of design patterns, and use them over and over -- this is how you rhyme in logic.

+Go against the grain.
+Trends such as microservices, containers, devops, and the cloud all conspire to make you focus on infrastructure and operations.
+That's fine, just remember that none of that is essential to your program.
+Invest where your heart is.
+If your choice is between a full-featured framework and a pile of shell scripts, choose the shell scripts.